radj307/Phone-Touchpad/README.md

 ### Running the code

-There are 2 files that are run.py and test.py:
+There are 2 files which are run.py and test.py:
   - test.py is still a test version (I want to create a GUI that can inform us which Phone is being connected), play with it if you want.
   - run.py runs a server and receives any phone that wants to connect to it.